RTalaro/CMPM-121-Magnum-Opus/PLAN.md

 - [x] save cells that have been modified
 - [x] free cells that are out of view and have not been modified
-- [ ] implement Flyweight design pattern
+- [x] implement Flyweight-similar design pattern
-- [ ] implement Memento design pattern
+- [x] implement state preservation + restoration
 - [ ] refactor + cleanup